OvidijusE/Ovidijus_Eitminavicius_react_darbas/README.md

 ### Executing program 🚀🚀

 - To run this project first install all npms.
+- After that, check the .env example, put your backend url.
+- Then start the server.

 ```
 npm install
 ```

-- Then start the server.

 ```
 npm start